acromarti01/code-quiz-repo/README.md

 - What was your motivation?

-    My motivation for tackling the project was to learn how to use object variables, for loops with if/else conditions, and window prompts to improve my javascript learning.
+    My motivation for tackling the project was to learn how to dynamically updated HTML and CSS using JavaScript code.

 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")

-    I built the project to further develop my javascript skills with object variables and window methods like prompt, confirm and alert.
+    I built the project to further develop my javascript skills using querySelectors, setInterval and clearInteral functions and localStorage.

 - What problem does it solve?

-    Learning about object methods and function scope helps with tackling the problem with writing and organizing readable javascript code.
+    Learning about querySelectors, setInterval functions and localStorage helps with selecting specific elements faster, creating timers, and storing information locally.

 - What did you learn?

-    I learned different types of functions and variables along with function methods to improve my javascript learning.
+    I learned different types of functions and querySelectors along different type of information storage to improve my javascript learning.

 ## ScreenShot